EveSeward/Assignment-3/README.md

 Figure 4.
 Kelowna census dissemination areas showing LISA z-scores for median total income (left) and percentage of respondents with French knowledge (right).

-The above map shows that there are census tracts in Kelowna that exhibit signifificant distribution patterns for both median total income and percent French knowledge speakers.
+The above map shows that there are census tracts in Kelowna that exhibit significant distribution patterns for both median total income and percent French knowledge speakers.
 The red polygons represent tracts that exhibit significant clustering, and the blue polygons represent area of significant disperion.
 Although these maps are great for visualizing which polygons in our study area are significantly positively or negatively spatially autocorrelated, it will be even more informative if we graph the Local Moran's I Z-values.
-This process is shown in the code below where we'll use the function "moran.plot()" from the "spdep" package libary to create scatterplot.
+This process is shown in the code below where we'll use the function "moran.plot()" from the "spdep" package library to create scatterplot.

 ```{r MoransIScatter, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap= "Moran's I scatter plot for median total income."}
 #Create Moran's I scatter plot for Income